 - Current projects:

 - [Design and engineering]: I'm co-advising Laetitia Bornes on design processes in systems engineering.
+She currently explores quasi-quantitative modeling to equip interaction designers for using systemic approaches that make it possible to ask questions at sufficient spatial and temporal scales [CI.19].

 - [SPO]: I'm co-advising Maxime Bardou on his PhD that reflects on collaboration and mutual awareness issues in the context of the single pilot operation (SPO) concept [CN.9, CI.18].